-Programs of study in the College of Education are grounded in the Conceptual Framework, Responsible Leaders Engaging in Professional Practice.
+Programs of study in the College of Education and Behavioral Sciences are grounded in the Conceptual Framework, Responsible Leaders Engaging in Professional Practice.
 Candidates are prepared in the core knowledge, skills, and dispositions that promote positive change in the community and profession, who are open to diversity and innovation, and act as culturally responsive inquirers.
 The college’s core components represent the university’s commitment to transforming the lives of student by working to ensure that all students become successful lifelong learners.

-Through the theme of “Responsible Leaders Engaging in Professional Practice” the College of Education is supporting Nicholls State University’s mission to cultivate “productive, responsible, engaged citizens” who “meet the needs of Louisiana and beyond” within a conceptual framework that prepares candidates becoming culturally responsive inquirers, acting as curriculum agents and engaging in professional practice.
+Through the theme of “Responsible Leaders Engaging in Professional Practice” the College of Education and Behavioral Sciences is supporting Nicholls State University’s mission to cultivate “productive, responsible, engaged citizens” who “meet the needs of Louisiana and beyond” within a conceptual framework that prepares candidates becoming culturally responsive inquirers, acting as curriculum agents and engaging in professional practice.

-The conceptual framework offers all candidates in the College of Education a rationale for engaging in practical inquiry which argues the following: to be effective, educators must be able to generate and use both qualitative data and qualitative research to make informed decisions about their educational practice.
+The conceptual framework offers all candidates in the College of Education and Behavioral Sciences a rationale for engaging in practical inquiry which argues the following: to be effective, educators must be able to generate and use both qualitative data and qualitative research to make informed decisions about their educational practice.
 By using the conceptual framework, the unit’s faculty members prepare candidates to become professional educators who actively investigate the educational and developmental needs of all students and their communities, and to recognize that both they and their students live and interact within culturally diverse, socially pluralistic communities.
 The exercise of “Responsible Leadership” further prepares candidates to take an active role in evaluating and enriching their own pedagogical-professional practices.

 Culturally responsive educators possess the knowledge and skills needed to inquire into and utilize the cultural characteristics, experiences and perceptions of the region’s diverse student population as a catalyst for effective educational practice.
 Through culturally responsive inquiry, candidates will be better able to build conceptual bridges over which they can lead students who connect informal, locally situated knowledge with the formal, global disciplinary knowledge represented by the content areas disciplines.
 Culturally responsive candidates are able to demonstrate the ability to research and study the region’s diverse cultural, social and physical environment as well as evaluate the intellectual, social, psychological and physical needs of their students both individually and as a group.